canyon289/canyon289.github.io/dev/pelican-plugins/Readme.rst

 Image Process             Automates the processing of images based on their class attributes

 Interlinks                Lets you add frequently used URLs to your markup using short keywords

+Jinja2 Content            Allows the use of Jinja2 template code in articles, including ``include`` and ``import`` statements.
+Replacement for pelican-jinja2content.

 Just table                Easily create tables in articles